Tofu and mushroom adobo is a plant-based version of adobo with crispy tofu and mushrooms. It has the same savory, tangy flavor, but without the meat.

 Instructions

-- Reduce the heat to medium and add about a tablespoon of oil.
-Sauté the garlic until golden and fragrant, then combine with the tofu and mushrooms.
+- Lower heat to medium and add a little oil.
+Sauté garlic until fragrant.

 Notes

-- Tofu: Use firm or extra-firm tofu since it holds its shape well after frying.
+- Tofu: Use firm or extra-firm so it holds its shape.

 First time cooking adobo and this was a success !
 So quick and easy, with basic ingredients i akways have in my pantry.
 I paired with zucchini sticks and it was delish.
 Thank you very much !